build-on-aws/content/tutorials/using-image-recognition-to-detect-traffic-accidents/index.md

 ![create-job](/images/create-job.png)

-### Create a Data Wrangler job to process images
+### Create a Data Wrangler Job to Process Images

-Step 11: Finally, you'll run your image processing flow with Data Wrangler and save the results to a designated Amazon S3 bucket.
+Step 11: Finally, we'll run our image processing flow with Data Wrangler and save the results to a designated Amazon S3 bucket.
 This is a job that can be triggered by an event, by a schedule, or manually.
-This makes all that you've built so far repeatable and scalable.
+This makes all that we've built so far repeatable and scalable.

 Create a job by providing a job name.
-You can leave the other options as blank.
+We can leave the other options as blank.
 Select **Next**.

 ![create-job-first-page](/images/create-job-first-page.png)